VitaliiBerko/test-task-tweets02/README.md

     To start, execute the command npm run dev
     Go to the address in the browser http://localhost:5173/test-task-tweets02

-To create the front-end part of the Web application, the following we used:
+To create the front-end part of the Web application, the following I used:

     Vite
     Redux Toolkit